-He had been an atheist all his life.
-From the moment he was aware of religion, his mind rejected the idea.
+He’d been an atheist all his life; from the moment he was aware of religion, his mind had rejected the idea.
 Sky fairies, gods, angels, demons!
-Hah bollocks to all that; he knew better.
-He realised as he sat with this demon that he had been wrong.
+Ha, bollocks to all that; he knew better.
+He realised, as he sat with this demon, that he had been wrong.

-“But,” he looked around.
+“But…” He looked around.
 Red walls made of human (?) bones.
-Lava flowing freely throughout the land, smoke bubbling from fire pits.
-“This is hell.
-You’re a demonic creature, so demon, everything else is semantics.”
+Lava flowed freely throughout the land, smoke bubbling from fire pits.
+“This is Hell.
+You’re a demonic creature, demon, everything else is semantics.”

-“Semantics? semantics!” she tensed her lips together, running her tongue along her teeth.
-“Do you think it would be acceptable for me to go to a dog and say ‘Hey human, how’s it hanging?’
+“Semantics?
+Semantics!” she tensed her lips together, running her tongue along her teeth.
+“Do you think it would be acceptable for me to go to a dog and say, ‘Hey human, how’s it hanging?’
 No, it wouldn’t be.
-But, oh look, you both live in the same place, so you must be the same.”
+But, oh look, you both live in the same place; you must be the same.”

 “Okay, okay.
 Point made,” he said.

 Jesus Christ, she goes on and on.

 “Do you know where you are?” she asked.

 “Duh, Hell,” he replied.
 It has blurted out like ketchup from a tube; once it started, it would not stop.
 “But really, Hell?
 Like this?
 It is all a bit ‘stereotypey’, isn’t it?
 Couldn’t you have done something original?
 It is the look I’d expect a toddler to come up with!”

 “First, this is not Hell.
 This is a circle of Hell.
 Do you decide what Earth is like?
 No, you do not.
 Same as we don’t choose this.”
 She paused and took a breath.
 “Second,” she held up her hand, two fingers showing long, painted manicured nails.
 “This is Heresy.
 You are here because of the crimes you committed on Earth.”

 “Crimes?
 Crimes!” he stuttered.
 “I did not commit any crimes.
 Was it because I did not believe?
 Is that a crime?” he asked.